Going to Botswana on Safari - choosing your trip

 Go for a yellow fever inoculation at least 10 days before your trip starts.
-The yellow fever certificate and inoculation is valid for 10 years.
-In South Africa there are numerous places that you can go for the shot, including the yellow fever vaccination clinics on NetGlobers.
+The yellow fever certificate and inoculation are valid for 10 years.
+In South Africa, there are numerous places that you can go for the shot, including the yellow fever vaccination clinics on NetGlobers.

 Depending on your planned destinations you may need other vaccinations and certain routine vaccinations are advised.
 Check out the Centre for Disease Control and Prevention or the International Association for Medical Assistance to Travellers for advice and ask your doctor about 4-6 weeks before travelling.

 You will need to start taking anti-malaria pills before departing on your safari and continue taking them during and after your trip.
 Botswana is not considered a very high-risk malaria area, but malaria is present in the central and north-western regions.
 Malaria risks are higher in the hot, wet months of summer.

 Ask your doctor for advice about which malaria prophylaxis to take.
 Some of the anti-malaria medication includes side effects such as sensitivity to the sun, which is not ideal for a safari.
 If you are already taking medication for other conditions then it is especially important to research which malaria drugs to take, as some should not be taken in conjunction with particular medications.
 Options include Atovaquone-proguanil, Doxycycline and Mefloquine.

 An important factor in preventing malaria is to avoid being bitten, so take mosquito repellent, cover up with long sleeves at dusk and dawn and use mosquito netting on tents and at lodges.

 Exchange Local Payment to Local Currency or US$ (where necessary)